nohorjo/Centsa/readme.md

 ![Centsa](build/release/layout/default/logo.png)
 # Centsa money managing solution
 ## Installing
-Extract build/Centsa.v**X**.zip to a desired location and run install-run.sh (linux) or install-run.bat (windows).
+Extract [the latest binaries](https://github.com/nohorjo/Centsa/releases) to a desired location and run install-run.sh (linux) or install-run.bat (windows).
 After that you can run Centsa using either the shortcut created in the install or the sh/bat file.

+Changelog can be found [here](changelog.md)

 Running requires Java 8
 ## Building